-So as the planting season gets closer and your list of to-do’s gets longer, put “burndown with residual” at the top.
+So as the planting season gets closer and your to-do list gets longer, put “burndown with residual” at the top.

 For optimizing the results of crop protection applications, the “when” is almost as important as the “what.”
-With planting windows being small, a herbicide with a zero-day planting interval, such as Zidua® PRO, gives growers a great amount of planting flexibility at crucial planting times on most soils2.
+With compressed planting windows, a herbicide with a zero-day planting interval, such as Zidua PRO herbicide, gives you a great amount of planting flexibility at crucial planting times on most soils2.

 Now is the time to plan for season-long weed control and resistance management.
 Including preemergent herbicide applications at the top of the to-do list in the spring can help growers start the season with a strong foundation for clean fields from contact to canopy.
-For more information about the benefits of adding Zidua PRO or Verdict to your preemergent herbicide crop protection plan this season, contact your local BASF representative.
+For more information about the benefits of using Zidua PRO or Verdict herbicides with your preemergent herbicide crop protection plan this season, contact your local BASF representative.

 Always read and follow label directions.

-Zidua and Verdict are registered trademarks of BASF.
+Verdict and Zidua are registered trademarks of BASF.

 1 See the International Survey of Herbicide-Resistant Weeds website for more information on resistant weed species at http://www.weedscience.org/.